Reader in International Security

 Room: E1.13, Social Sciences Building

-Advice and Feedback Hours: I am on study leave 2016-17, please email for an appointment
+Advice and Feedback Hours: I am currently on leave

 I joined PAIS as Associate Professor of International Security in 2012.
 Previously, I was RCUK fellow at the Centre of Citizenship, Identities and Governance, The Open University.
 Prior to that, I was ESRC postdoctoral research fellow in the Department of Political Science and International Studies at the University of Birmingham.

 My research cuts across the fields of critical citizenship, migration, border and security studies, and coalesces around my interest in the emergence, development and contestation of various rationalities or techniques of governing mobility.
 Specifically, I consider the political implications of different practices of governing mobility, as well as the transformative potential of diverse struggles through which such practices are contested, resisted and/or subverted.

 I have published widely in this area, and have presented lectures by invitation across the world, including in Brazil, Bulgaria, Canada, Denmark, Finland, Germany, Italy, Sweden, the UK and the US.
 I am Co-Editor of the journal International Political Sociology, and co-convenor (with Hannah Jones, Department of Sociology, and Khursheed Wadia, Centre for Lifelong Learning) of the Warwick Borders, Race, Ethnicity and Migration (BREM) Network.
-I am carrying out research funded by a Leverhulme Fellowship in 2015-2017, entitled Human Dignity and Biophysical Violence: Migrant Deaths across the Mediterranean Sea.
-I am also PI on an ESRC urgent research grant from 2015-17, Crossing the Mediterranean Sea by Boat: Mapping and Documenting Migratory Journeys and Experiences.
+I am currently working on a Leverhulme Fellowship , entitled Human Dignity and Biophysical Violence: Migrant Deaths across the Mediterranean Sea.
+I am also PI on an ESRC urgent research grant, Crossing the Mediterranean Sea by Boat: Mapping and Documenting Migratory Journeys and Experiences.

 My interest in the emergence, development and contestation of various rationalities or techniques of governing mobility is reflective of a broad range of research activities and interests.
 I am currently developing these along three main lines: